reuzel/CqlSharp/README.md

 --------

 * The API implements the ADO.NET interfaces.
 If you are familiar with SqlConnection, SqlCommand, and SqlReader, you should be able to use CqlSharp with no difficulty.
-* Linq-2-CQL support is provided through CqlContext and CqlTable classes.
+* Linq-2-CQL support is provided through a the seperate CqlSharp.Linq package
 * CqlSharp is an implementation of the (new) CQL Binary Protocol and therefore requires Cassandra 1.2 and up
 * CqlSharp supports all the binary protocol v2 features: batching, paging, bound query variables, result schema caching, check-and-set (CAS) statements, and sasl-authentication
 * Supports fast mapping of objects to query parameters, or query results to objects.
 Mapping is tunable by decorating your classes via Table and Column attributes.